 Hernangomez had a couple of solid passes, but his shooting continues to be unremarkable despite being billed as a stretch four.

 Kanter didn’t get exposed too much on defense and did more of what he’s good at – low-post scoring and rebounding.
 Good limited outing from him.

 Did a good job of keeping the offense flowing after Pritchard went down, but didn’t do much to distinguish himself either.

 Just like Parker, Matthews checked into the game guns blazing.
-Like Parker, he fits the bill of a good break glass in case of emergency shooting guy at the 15th roster spot.
+Like Parker, he fits the bill of a good break in case of emergency shooting guy at the 15th roster spot.
 I’m not sure if tonight’s game did anything to change his chances of getting that last spot.
-He also had a nice four-point play.
+He also had a nice 4-point play.